Last Updated on February 12, 2021 by Maggie Sutton

 A down payment isn’t the only charges you’ll incur in the home buying process.
 When you close the deal on your new home, you’ll also need to pay for title insurance, appraisal fees, closing fees, and at least a year’s worth of real estate taxes and homeowners insurance.

 While your lender won’t require you to get a home inspection, it is still a good idea.
 Having your prospective home inspected can reveal hidden damages such as mold or roof damage that may go unseen just by attending a showing.
 If any damages do surface, you have leverage in your negotiations that can allow you to purchase a home cheaper than the asking price.
+This could benefit you in the long run as, even though you may be required to contact somewhere like this Winfield Roofing Company of Annapolis to come and repair any roofing damage that has been noticed during the inspection process, you will be knocking a huge sum of money off your initial offer, which could be great news for you as a first-time buyer.
+It’s definitely worth a go.
 The current owner probably won’t accept your first offer, but your perseverance will pay off.

 Buying your first home can be a tedious process.
 As one of the most significant purchases you’ll ever make, you want your experience to be the least stressful as possible.
 Taking a first-time homebuyers course can help alleviate some anxiety about the process by informing you of critical aspects in which to look forward.